kglotfelty/ds9_hacks/README.md

 set ds9_hack_root "$env(HOME)/ds9_hacks"
 ```

-You will also need to modify the `dashes.ans` to point to the new location.
+You will also need to modify the `region_dash.tcl` to point to the new location.

 ## How does it work?